 DelMar Pharmaceuticals, Inc. (the "Company") is a clinical stage drug development company with a focus on the treatment of cancer.
-We are conducting clinical trials in the United States with our product candidate, VAL-083, as a potential new treatment for glioblastoma multiforme, the most common and aggressive form of brain cancer.
-We have also acquired certain exclusive commercial rights to VAL-083 in China where it is approved as a chemotherapy for the treatment of chronic myelogenous leukemia and lung cancer.
+We are conducting clinical trials in the United States of our first product candidate, VAL-083, as a potential new treatment for glioblastoma multiforme ("GBM"), the most common and aggressive form of brain cancer.
+We are also conducting preclinical research with VAL-083 as a potential treatment for other types of cancer.
+In addition, we have acquired certain exclusive commercial rights to VAL-083 in China where it is approved as a chemotherapy for the treatment of chronic myelogenous leukemia ("CML") and lung cancer.
 In order to accelerate our development timelines and reduce risk, we leverage existing clinical and commercial data from a wide range of sources.
-We plan to seek marketing partnerships in China in order to potentially generate future royalty revenue.
+We plan to pursue independent development and commercialization of VAL-083 for refractory GBM and potentially other product candidates that we may acquire or discover through our research activities.
+We will also seek collaborative development and commercialization partnerships in order to accelerate and expand our own product development efforts and potentially generate future royalty revenue.